 We make use of the custom destination memory manager jpeg_destination_mem_mgr (RAII wrapper class) and the cinfo RAII wrapper jpeg_compress_struct_wrapper.

-Crab in Brazil.
 It is hard to tell, but this is another one taken with Nikon 10.5mm f/2.8 DX Fisheye.
 Actually the distance fom the lens was just about 4 centimeters when I took this shot.